 In our second experimental simulation, we illustrate how the system changes its focus of attention by changing tasks for sensors.
+Task priorities are calculated by the task management function of the implemented framework.
+Focus of attention is maintained by the allocation scheme which has to consider both task priorities and the availability of services.
 We use the same scenario as presented in Section 5.1 with three enemy companies, three ground observers (located in Rs), and one UAV (located in Rc).

-In Fig. 4 we show how the calculated threat level of the three companies varies during 35 simulation time steps.
+In Fig. 4 we show how the calculated task priority of the three companies varies during 35 simulation time steps.
 Initially, CS (the solid line in Fig. 4) is the greatest and it increases as long as the company has not been observed.
 The UAV sensor is accordingly allocated to CS.

 CS is moving north along the road in the beginning of the scenario (while the companies in Rn remain stationary).
 After a short while (about time step 7), before the UAV has a chance to observe CS, CS is spotted by one of the ground observers in region.
-Since the uncertainty of the whereabouts of CS has been lowered, the threat level decreases.
-At this point the threat level of CN1 and CN2 (the dashed lines) exceed that of CS and the UAV starts to look for CN2 instead.
+Since the uncertainty of the whereabouts of CS has been lowered, the priority decreases.
+At this point priorities of CN1 and CN2 (the dashed lines) exceed that of CS and the UAV starts to look for CN2 instead.

 Figure 4.
-Threat values and focus of attention
+Task priorities and focus of attention